 noun (plural same or squids)

-1An elongated, fast-swimming cephalopod mollusc with eight arms and two long tentacles, typically able to change colour.
+1An elongated, fast-swimming cephalopod mollusk with ten arms (technically, eight arms and two long tentacles), typically able to change color.

 - Order Teuthoidea and Vampyromorpha, class Cephalopoda, in particular the common genus Loligo.
 See also giant squid

 - Giant cephalopods such as squid and octopuses are also a great source of sea-monster folklore.

 - Like squids and octopuses, cuttlefishes have a funnel for jet propulsion, but unlike the other two, they also have an internal, oval-shaped bony chamber that fills with gas.